When are lessons available?

 What payment methods do you accept for lessons?

-We prefer cash but we can accept checks and major credit cards.
+We prefer cash but we can accept Zelle and major credit cards.
 A $2 processing fee is added for every lesson paid for by credit card.
 ESA funds may also be used to pay for lessons.
+We are an approved vendor through ClassWallet.
+Monthly Tuition is required for ESA payments.

 YES!
 While I prefer to use the debit card if you are able to, I can accept Class Wallet payments or offer a receipt and credentials for reimbursements.
 Please note that I was previously listed as Rocking 45 Farm, LLC in Class Wallet.

 Please inform Ms. Jen of any lessons that you cannot attend as soon as possible.
 A 24-hour advance notice is required for all missed lessons.
-If you are a no-show or cancel within the 24-hour period leading up to your scheduled lesson, a $30 fee will be charged and due before scheduling another lesson.
-For ESA students, one lesson may be deducted from your package for missed/canceled lessons.
+If you are a no-show or cancel within the 24-hour period leading up to your scheduled lesson, a $40 fee will be charged and due before scheduling another lesson.
+For ESA students, no refunds will be available for missed lessons.